On the Bit Complexity of Iterated Memory: Introduction

 Notice that the characterization is defined entirely by the task, i.e., regardless of the ``operational'' behavior of the model.
 The core observation behind ACT and its followups~\cite{HR10,GKM14-podc,KRH18} is that finite executions of the read-write model can be described via iterations of the \emph{immediate snapshot}~\cite{BG93a,BG97,GR10-opodis}.
 It turns out that the \emph{iterated immediate snapshot} model (IIS) has a very nice regular structure, precisely captured by recursive applications of the \emph{standard chromatic subdivision}~\cite{Koz12} (Figure~\ref{fig:chromatic}).
 This representation assumes, however, the \emph{full-information protocol}: in each iteration, a process writes its current state to the memory and updates its state with a snapshot of the states written by the other processes.
 As a result, the state grows exponentially with the number of iterations, which requires memory locations of unbounded capacity.

 In this paper, we consider a more realistic scenario of \emph{bounded} iterated immediate snapshot memory (B-IIS).
-More precisely, we determine necessary and sufficient conditions on the capacity of the shared iterated memory so that its protocol complex is isomorphic to $r$ iterations of the standard chromatic subdivision and, thus, maintains the properties of $r$ IIS rounds.
+More precisely, we determine necessary and sufficient conditions for the capacity of the shared iterated memory so that its protocol complex is isomorphic to $r$ iterations of the standard chromatic subdivision and thus maintains the properties of $r$ IIS rounds.
 Intuitively, this boils down to defining an optimal \emph{encoding} of a process state at the end of round $r$ using the available number of bits, so that, given a snapshot of such encoded values, one can consistently map these states to the vertices of the $r$ iterations of the standard chromatic subdivision.
 One can then derive the conditions on the \emph{bit complexity}, i.e., the amount of memory required to reproduce the \emph{full-information} protocol in the B-IIS model.

-Our contributions are the following.
-Given an input complex $\I$ of a task, we determine necessary and sufficient conditions on the number of bits that enable an encoding function for simulating $r$ rounds of (full-information) IIS.
-We show that for $3$ or more processes, the per-process bit complexity (i.e., the amount of memory a process must have at its disposal in each iteration) is \emph{at least linear} both in the number of rounds and the number of processes and \emph{at most linearithmic}: within $\Omega(r n )$ and $O(r n \log n)$.
+Our contributions are the following: Given an input complex $\I$ of a task, we determine necessary and sufficient conditions on the number of bits that enable an encoding function for simulating $r$ rounds of (full-information) IIS.
+We show that for $3$ or more processes, a tight asymptotic bound on the per-process bit complexity (i.e., the amount of memory a process must have at its disposal in each iteration) is \emph{linear} by the number of rounds and \emph{linearithmic} by the number of processes: $\Theta(r n \log n)$.
 For two processes, the message complexity is $\Theta(1)$.
 To obtain these results, we establish an insightful combinatorial characterization of the iterated standard chromatic subdivision via $\mathrm{f}$-vectors, a common tool in polyhedral combinatorics~\cite{fvector}.